To use port variables in equations, you must use the port names that are defined in the Interface Editor.

 The Interface tab shows the contents of the Interface Editor.

-Power ports describe the flow of power and are always characterized by two variables.
+Power ports describe the flow of power and are always characterized by two variables: the power-port variables.
 For bond graph ports the extensions .e and .f are used to indicate these variables.
-For iconic diagram ports many aliases are known.
-You can use these variables in equations by typing the port name followed by a dot and the extension.
+For iconic diagram ports many aliases are known, for example .u and .i for the electric domain.
+You can use these power-port variables in equations by typing the port name followed by a dot and the extension.

 You can always find the correct extensions by opening the Interface Editor and selecting a port.
 The example below, shows the library model Friction.emx.
 In the Interface Editor, one power port is defined with the name p.
 As shown, the correct description of both variables is p.v and p.F.